input-output-hk/adrestia/Bug-Classification.md

 Severity | Description / Example
 --- |     ---
-None |
-1 |
+1 | A core function of the system isn't responsive or is returning invalid data.
+2 | Visible impact on a core function or significant performance degradation.
-2 | Small defects that do not prevent any crucial functionality from working.
-Could be a typo in a message, some uninformative error or some bearable performance degradation.
+3 | Small defects that do not prevent any crucial functionality from working.
+Could some uninformative error or some bearable performance degradation.
-3 | Visible impact on a core function or significant performance degradation.
-4 | A core function of the system isn't responsive or is returning invalid data.
-5 |
+4 | Defect that won’t result in any noticeable disruption of the system, e.g. typo in a message.

 ### 2. Priority